Want to keep up-to-date with all of Novasutras Santa Cruz ecospiritual, community, and ecoactivist events? Subscribe to our Santa Cruz email list.

-We will be outdoors the whole time (meditating for up to 30 minutes, plus interactions before and after) – please dress in layers and wear comfortable clothes to be ready for sun and wind.
+We will be outdoors the whole time (meditating for up to 30 minutes, plus interactions before and after) – please dress in layers and wear comfortable clothes to be ready for sun or fog and lots of wind.
 You may want a blanket or pad to sit on.
 If you don’t want to sit on the lawn (or do walking or standing meditation for the full length of time), please bring a portable chair or stool.
 Please be courteous regarding masks and safe distancing practices.

 Join us as we are ‘bathed’ or immersed in the sensory experiences of time among trees.
 Shinrin-yoku (a.k.a. forest bathing or forest immersion) involves mostly walking slowly through a wooded area, incorporating plenty of chances for standing still or sitting while you appreciate the details of the beauty around you, taking time to re-connect with the natural world.

 We will start with a brief explanation of shinrin-yoku practice, plus calling the corners and a brief meditation to prepare us.
 Then we’ll spend an hour or more on our own, gently and reverently immersing ourselves in the sensory experience of the woods.
 At the end, we’ll re-assemble and share insights from our experiences.

 We will be outdoors for the full two hours – please dress in layers and wear comfortable clothes and shoes for spending time on an easy/moderate trail.
 If you won’t be able to walk or stand for the full length of time, please bring a portable chair or stool, and we’ll help you settle in somewhere to enjoy the trees.
 Masks and safe distancing practices requested as appropriate.